heraldb/coursera-R-getdata/README.md

 which can be downloaded [here]: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Extract this zip-file in the directory of the script.

-The script needs to be started from the directory where is can be found.
+The script needs to be started from the directory where it can be found.
 (I use `./run_analysis.R` on my Linux box, but I am sure you know how to start an R-script) The script can be started without parameters.
 The output can be found in file `project-result.txt` in the current working directory.